 4. Find out what benefits you are entitled to

-You might be entitled to government benefits and tax credits if you are made redundant.
-The amount you could get depends on your individual circumstances, but the main benefit you can claim after redundancy is the new-style Jobseeker’s Allowance (Universal Credit may also be an option for you).
+You might be entitled to government benefits Opens an overlay [Will show a security message first] and tax credits Opens an overlay [Will show a security message first] if you are made redundant.
+The amount you could get depends on your individual circumstances, but the main benefit you can claim after redundancy is the new-style Jobseeker’s Allowance Opens an overlay [Will show a security message first] (Universal Credit Opens an overlay [Will show a security message first] may also be an option for you).

 Once you’ve claimed, these benefits can take a few weeks to come into your account.
 By doing your research before redundancy happens to you, you’ll be ready to apply – so you can receive the money you need as soon as possible.